FC Kansas City: New ownership

 In January 2017, it was announced that FCKC had been purchased by Elam Baer, the CEO of Minneapolis-based North Central Equity, LLC.
 Jean-Yves Viardin was named the new general manager and Vlatko Andonovski remained as head coach.
 NWSL Commissioner Jeff Plush stated, "Elam is committed to strengthening FC Kansas City’s roots throughout the entire Kansas City metropolitan area and beyond.
 Elam and his partners will look to build off of what has been started by the Likens family, whose support of and many contributions to the establishment and growth of the league will never be forgotten."
 Less than a year later, however, mismanagement and absentee ownership forced the league to re-acquire Baer's NWSL membership interest in order to cease the team's operations in November 2017.
 All of the team's player contracts, draft picks, and other player-related rights would be transferred to the expansion team Utah Royals FC.
+The NWSL would return to Kansas City in 2021 with the Kansas City Current, which ironically was an expansion team that consisted of the assets of the Utah Royals.